The First Solar Powered Town in America

 Production of solar energy at a utility scale is a key part of our sustainability commitment.
 We partnered with Florida Power & Light (FPL) to ensure that the net production of clean, renewable energy at Babcock Ranch exceeds the total amount the town will consume.

 Babcock Ranch donated the land for the solar facility – but it is owned and operated by FPL.
 Residents are billed for the energy they use at the same rates as any other FPL customer.
-Savings come via the energy efficiency of homes that don’t need as much power to operate.
+However, homes achieve energy savings through established and reliable building technologies that don’t require as much power to operate.

 Solar trees are an innovative combination of technology, functionality, and art.
 Solar trees at Founder’s Square and other neighborhood parks are a focal point for solar energy education, while also serving as charging stations for residents to power up their handheld devices.

 Solar panels installed on the roofs of commercial buildings at Founder’s Square are the first of several “micro-communities” that will expand FPL’s solar generating capacity at Babcock Ranch as the town grows.

 The Babcock Ranch FPL Solar Energy Center is located slightly north on the Babcock Ranch property.
 It provides 74.5 megawatts of solar capacity and is located on a total of 440 acres.
 With 343,000 solar panels, the FPL Babcock Ranch Solar Energy Center provides power to the entire town of Babcock and surrounding areas.
 To learn more, we encourage you to check out our solar fact sheet.